-Now in its 72nd year, this annual event is by day a stage to experience culture from across the world, and by night hosts a star studded line up from across the spectrum – from jazz to indie-rock.
+This annual event is by day a stage to experience culture from across the world, and by night host to a star studded line up from across the spectrum – from jazz to indie-rock.

 The International Eisteddfod was established in 1947, in an effort to celebrate international peace and the new found friendship across Europe in the difficult post-war era.
 The small Welsh town of Llangollen in North Wales created a unique combination of cultural performance and competitions for various titles throughout the week.